carpentries-incubator/python-testing/01-basics.md

 tests into our code so that it checks itself.

 **Testing** should be a seamless part of scientific software development process.
+This is analogous to experiment design in the experimental science world:

-At the beginning of a new project, tests can be used to help guide the overall architecture of the project.
+- At the beginning of a new project, tests can be used to help guide the overall architecture of the project.
-This is analogous to experiment design in the experimental science world.
-The act of writing tests can help clarify how the software should be performing.
-Taking this idea to the extreme you could start to write the tests _before_ you even write the software that will be tested.
-Such a practice is called _test-driven development_, which we will discuss in greater detail [later in the lesson](09-tdd.html).
+- The act of writing tests can help clarify how the software should be perform when you are done.
+- In fact, starting to write the tests _before_ you even write the software might be advisable.
+(Such a practice is called _test-driven development_, which we will discuss in greater detail [later in the lesson](09-tdd.html).)

 > ### What Kinds of Tests Exist
 > There are many ways to test software, such as:
 >
+> - Assertions
 > - Exceptions
 > - Unit Tests
 > - Regresson Tests